 These organisations are working more closely together than ever before.
-In local partnerships, ere and throughout Scotland, SEPA has provided the technical analysis and ensured a consistent national approach is taken.
+In local partnerships, here and throughout Scotland, SEPA has provided the technical analysis and ensured a consistent national approach is taken.
 It has provided the evidence upon which to make sensible, informed decisions.
-Local authorities, Scottish Water and the National Park Authorities have made sure that local knowledge and expertise has informed the decision-making.
+The local authority and Scottish Water have made sure that local knowledge and expertise has informed the decision-making.